alaagg/Smart-cod/README.md

 2. Clause Activation Rule

-Each clause  is considered satisfied if at least one of its spectral coordinates  lies within the activation region defined by the clause.
+Each clause of the form:

+(x_a \lor \neg x_b \lor x_c)

-The logic proceeds as:
+The logic flow is:

-Evaluate  for each variable in the clause

-Check angular coherence between them

-Detect interference or contradiction zones visually or via angle modulation
+1. Map each  to its spiral spectral position .

+2. Measure interference or angular distortion in the clause.

+3. If all variables in the clause point downward (θ = 3π/2), contradiction is detected.

 ---

-3. Global Collapse Test
+3. Global Collapse Principle

-If all clauses are satisfied, the SAT instance is considered spectrally resolved.
-Otherwise, contradictions appear as angular divergences or distortions in the spectral structure.
+If all clauses in the formula are satisfied under the spectral configuration, the SAT instance is resolved.
+Otherwise, contradiction zones emerge as angular misalignments or destructive interference in the spiral.

-We use angle interference and collapse length to reduce unsatisfiable configurations.
+This system mimics logic resonance, not brute-force.
+It resolves constraints through natural collapse of invalid branches based on logic wave symmetry and spiral depth.

 ---

-Note: This method does not brute-force all combinations but uses spiral logic wave interference to naturally collapse invalid branches.
+Note: This equation is part of the spectral logic framework integrating Riemann-based phase modeling with logical evaluation.

 ---